Rory Amon: Child sex charges

 On 30 August 2024, Amon was charged with ten child sex offences, relating to the alleged sexual assault of a 13-year-old boy at Mona Vale in July 2017.
 The charges were "five counts of sexual intercourse with a person aged over 10 and under 14, two counts of attempted sexual intercourse with a child over 10 and under 14, two counts of indecent assault on a person under 16, and committing an act of indecency with a person under 16".

 After being charged, Amon resigned as a member of the Liberal Party.
-Several hours later, he was asked by Opposition Leader Mark Speakman to resign from parliament, which he did on the same day.
+Several hours later, he was asked by then opposition leader Mark Speakman to resign from parliament, which he did on the same day.
 His seat was won by Independent Jacqui Scruby in the 2024 Pittwater state by-election.

 Amon was listed to appear at Manly Local Court on 24 October 2024.

 On 15 May 2025, Amon was charged with breaching his bail conditions after failing to report to police as required.
+Amon's trial commenced on 20 February 2026 and he has pleaded not guilty to 10 counts of sexual assault.
+He is being prosecuted at the Supreme Court.
+On 9 March 2026, the jury in the trial acquitted Amon of eight of the ten charges, but remained deadlocked on two charges, one of indecent assault of a person aged under 16 years and another of sexual intercourse with a person aged 10–14.

+In April 2026, Amon was retried on the two counts that the jury could not decide on.